This post was last updated on Sept. 29, 2021.

-My favorite thing to do here is to go to a hotel or resort for the day so you can be in a luxurious setting that helps you to think big.
+I like to go to a hotel or resort for the day; I find being in a luxurious setting helps you think big.

-If you haven’t heard this term before, it stands for strengths, weaknesses, opportunities and threats (SWOT).
-Essentially:
+If you haven’t heard of a SWOT Analysis, it stands for strengths, weaknesses, opportunities and threats (SWOT).

-- Where are the holes in our business?
+- Where are the holes in your business?

-- What opportunities in the marketplace can we capitalize on?
+- What opportunities in the marketplace can you capitalize on?

-- What are the threats to our business?
+- What are the threats to your business?

 Evaluate your business.
 Ask yourself: How did we do, numbers-wise?
 For this section, bring the data — not the drama.

-The leader of the business (probably you) should set out his or her vision for the business for the following year.
-In other words, tell the rest of the team (or if it’s just you, tell yourself!) where you want to be at the end of the next year.
+The business leader (probably you) should set out their vision for the business for the following year.
+In other words, tell the rest of the team (or if it’s just you, tell yourself!) where you want to be at the end of 2022.

 You need a roadmap for you to achieve your vision.
 A few tips here.
 First, if you’re doing something well or something is working, do more of it.

-If something isn’t working and you’ve given it a good effort, stop doing it.
+If something isn’t working, and you’ve given it a solid effort — stop doing it.
 Make your business plan simple.
-I’ve seen complicated 12-page business plans that took a long time to create and end up in a drawer somewhere.
+I’ve seen complicated 12-page business plans that took a long time to create and ended up in a drawer somewhere.
 My rule of thumb is to make your business plan one page.

-List your main goal for the year, three top priorities to make your goal happen, and then five strategies for each of your priorities.
+List your main goal for the year, three top priorities to make your plan happen, and then write out five strategies for each of those priorities.

-Now go take action, and book out your full-day planning session in your calendar!
+Now go and take action, and book out your full-day planning session in your calendar.